jeffgoot/tmng_stats/README.md

 ## Overview
 This tool is used to speed test an internet connection using the [speedtest-cli API](https://github.com/sivel/speedtest-cli), and include the tower metrics from the T-mobile Nokia Gateway as part of the logged CSV output.
 It is assumed that the internet connection of the host device is through the T-mobile Nokia Gateway.

-The information is being used as part of an ongoing effort to improve our T-mobile Home Internet setup (antenna, direction, etc.)
+The information produced by this tool is being used solely as part of our ongoing effort to improve our T-mobile Home Internet setup (antenna, direction, etc.).
+Specifically, the  ``4g_ecgi`` and ``5g_ecgi`` values are being used to look up in [CellMapper.net](https://www.cellmapper.net/) the cell tower that the T-mobile Nokia Gateway is connected to.
+Combined with the download throughput, upload throughput, and other tower metrics, we are able to measure that impact of changes in our setup.

+The current script runs on a Raspberry Pi 4 Model B with Raspberry Pi OS.

 ### Output Example
 ```shell
 timestamp,ping,download,upload,4g_rsrp,4g_rsrq,4g_rssi,4g_snr,4g_band,4g_cell_id,4g_ecgi,4g_enbid,5g_rsrp,5g_rsrq,5g_rssi,5g_snr,5g_band,5g_cell_id,5g_ecgi,5g_enbid
 2022-11-19 23:03:17 EST,50.64,14.06,2.92,-107,-14,-80,4,B71,61,310260225122877,879386,-32768,-32768,,-32768,,,,
 ```
-Using ``csvkit`` to display the row in json format:
+Using ``csvkit`` to display the row in JSON format:
 ```shell
 [
     {